Meltdown at Pier Cove Beach: A Photo Essay History

 What Wonders Lie On The Beach

 Photographs of rocks often go unappreciated so I've made sure to include a few in this photo review.
 For some reason, rocks, shells and fossils are much more accessible for discovery at Pier Cove compared to other beaches in the area, such as the popular tourist site of Oval Beach!
 It's a phenomenon seen especially in the spring when rivers of melting snow rush by, erasing the sand off the many hidden treasures.

 A Closer View Of Pier Cove Creek

 The crystal clear rushing water is a result of melting snow off the steep ravines bordering the creek through Pier Cove Forest Sanctuary.
 The creek, which no longer supports transportation of the former industries, is taken over by the ensuing forest.

 The black and white photo below offers an idea of the erosion along the north side of the creek cliff.
-It's estimated to be about a 20 foot drop.
+It's estimated to be about a 25 foot drop.
 Just below the mangled roots there is a fallen tree trunk that's suspended across to the opposite bank of the creek.
 The base of the trunk can just barley be seen in the right-hand bottom corner of the photo.
-The close-up driftwood photos below entitled "Orange Fungus" and "Peek-a-Boo" were captured from that piece.
+The close-up driftwood photos below entitled "Orange Fungus" and "Peek-a-Boo" were captured from that single large piece.
 Also, a large section of the tree's root system dislodged and drifted to the opposite side of the creek.
-I've captured a few close-ups from that large chunk titled "Driftwood Maze" as well!
+I've captured a few close-ups from that large chunk titled "Driftwood Maze" and "A Bug's Cave" as well!

 All About Michigan Sunsets